Islamic Republic of Iran Ground Forces: Qajar era

 "In 1918 the Qajar armed forces consisted of four, separate, foreign-commanded military units.
 Several provincial and tribal forces could also be called on during an emergency, but their reliability was highly questionable.
 More often than not, provincial and tribal forces opposed the government's centralisation efforts, particularly because Tehran was perceived to be under the dictate of foreign powers.
 Having foreign officers in commanding positions over Iranian troops added to these tribal and religious concerns."

 "Loyal, disciplined, and well trained, the most effective government unit was the 8,000-man Persian Cossack Brigade.
 It was created in 1879 and commanded by Russian Imperial Army officers until the 1917 Russian Revolution.
 After that date its command passed into Iranian hands, and the brigade represented the core of the new, Iranian armed forces.
 Swedish officers commanded the 8,400-man Gendarmerie, organised in 1911 as the first, internal security force.
 The 6,000-man South Persia Rifles was financed by Britain and commanded by British officers from its inception in 1916.
 Its primary task was to combat tribal forces allegedly stirred up by German agents during the First World War.
 The Qajar palace guard, the Nizam, commanded by a Swedish officer, was a force originally consisting of 2,000 men, although it deteriorated rapidly in numbers because of rivalries.
 Thus, during the First World War, the 24,400 troops in these four, separate, military units made up one of the weakest forces in Iranian history."

 After the First World War, the army had shrunk, but not much on paper, ostentiably numbering 25,000 in total.
 By 1920 it consisted of the Persian Cossacks; the Gendarmerie, expanded from two regiments that had stayed loyal; and the South Persia Rifles and the regular army, reduced to the Central Brigade in Tehran, with a theoretical strength of 2,200.
-From 1922-26, Reza Shah as he would become introduced a series of reforms to unify the disparate forces.
-After unification of the forces, the Army was reorganized into five divisions to be based in the country's five largest cities.